hernanartesi/bot_service/README.md

-# OpenAI Analysis API
+# Expense Tracking and Analysis API

-A REST API built with FastAPI that connects to OpenAI using LangChain to analyze messages.
+A REST API built with FastAPI that connects to OpenAI using LangChain to analyze expense messages and track expenses in a PostgreSQL database.

 ## Project Structure

 ```
-openai-api/
+bot-service/
 ├── app/                    # Main application package
 │   ├── api/                # API layer
 │   │   ├── routes/         # Route definitions